 Albert Clack became an actor and author in his sixties after working for 38 years as a journalist.
-In 2014 he edited his late father’s WWII prisoner-of-war memoir, ‘My Underground War’, and published it on Amazon.
-In 2015 he published his first crime novel, ‘Murder at the Theatre Royal’.
-He is now writing a follow-up, ‘Murder of a British Patriot’.
+He has written two crime novels, ‘Murder at the Theatre Royal’ and ‘Murder of a British Patriot’ and edited his late father’s WWII prisoner-of-war memoir ‘My Underground War’.
+All three books are available from Amazon.
 He was born in Brighton, England, in 1947; educated at Varndean Grammar School for Boys, Brighton; Bradford University (BA in French & Russian); and Sussex University (MA in International Relations).
 From 1969 to 2006 he was a journalist specializing in international reporting; working for Reuters News Agency for 17 years, and for ITN and other TV news companies for 20 years.
 As a foreign correspondent, he lived in France, Argentina, Yugoslavia, Cuba and Dubai.
 He is fluent in Spanish & French, and very rusty in Russian & Serbo-Croat.
 At the age of 59 he retrained as an actor, and has been working professionally as an actor since 2007.
 Stage credits include major roles in Shakespeare, Chekhov, Bernard Shaw & Oscar Wilde.